 The NYSDOH Regional Office is a mandatory notification recipient regardless of hazard type, while other notifications may be hazard-specific.
-Table 2: Notification by Hazard Type provides a comprehensive list of mandatory and recommended external notification recipients based on hazard type.
+Table 4 provides a comprehensive list of mandatory and recommended external notification recipients based on hazard type.

 Table 2: Notification by Hazard Type